Low Impact Car Crashes in the Kansas City Area

 Whiplash is just one kind of injury that can result from a low-impact car crash.
 Other injuries that are common in low-impact and low-speed accidents include:

 What Should I Do After a Low-Impact Car Accident?

-First, like any car accident, you should call 911 to request assistance if you were injured in a low-speed crash.
+After any car accident, you should call 911 to request assistance if you were injured in a low-speed crash.
 The police will make an official record of the accident, including how it happened, who was at fault and whether anyone was injured.
 If the other driver flees the accident scene, you need to stay at the accident scene until police arrive.
 Leaving the scene of an accident is considered a “hit and run” and can result in criminal charges.

 Second, you should not rely on the police to get all the necessary information.
-You should gather important information on your own too.
+You should gather important information on your own.
 This means you should take photographs and videos of damage to the cars, accident scene and any injuries.
 In addition, you should get the contact information of the other driver (including insurance information) and any eyewitnesses.

-Third, you should go to the emergency room or see your doctor as soon as possible.
+If you are injured, you should go to the emergency room or see your doctor as soon as possible.
 Prompt medical treatment is important for your health and your legal claim.
 The insurance company will use any delay or lack of medical treatment to argue that you were not seriously injured.
 You need to communicate all your symptoms to the doctor and make sure your doctor conducts a complete examination to determine the full scope of your injuries.

 Low-impact car crashes can result in serious injuries with long-term care needs.
 These can also be difficult cases to handle on your own because the insurance company will devalue the case or even deny that you were injured.
 For this reason, it is critical that you get help from an experienced car accident attorney as soon as possible.